C.J. Abrams Player Props: Nationals vs. Padres

 C.J.
 Abrams At The Plate

-- Abrams is hitting .240 with seven doubles, two triples, five home runs and six walks.
+- Abrams has seven doubles, two triples, five home runs and seven walks while batting .244.

-- Abrams has picked up a hit in 59.1% of his 44 games this season, with multiple hits in 20.5% of those games.
+- Abrams will look to extend his four-game hitting streak.
+He's batting .235 with one homer in his last games.

-- Abrams has driven in a run in 13 games this year (29.5%), including eight games with more than one RBI (18.2%).
+- Abrams has an RBI in 13 of 45 games this year, with multiple RBI in eight of them.
 He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.